I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_sms_pdu_record.md

      Teleservice (WMT) format.
 Miniport drivers should typecast this information to BYTE[] for CDMA-based devices.
 It is not coded in hexadecimal string format.
 The message is not NULL-terminated.

-`Size`

-The size, in bytes, of the record.

-For GSM-based devices, this represents the size of the message before conversion to a hexadecimal
-     string.

-For CDMA-based devices, this represents the number of bytes in the
-     <b>PduData</b> .

 ## Requirements
 | &nbsp; | &nbsp; |